spark-c/sparksnotes/sparksnotes/One approach to multiplayer respawns in Arma 3.md

 # Brief Context
 Hiya!
 It's always felt to me that Arma 3, despite its robust and active modding / custom content scene, is not very well documented and often requires lots of bumbling around in 5yr old forum posts with incomplete answers in order to learn anything.

 Well, this is my attempt to add something of value so that someone new might have a *slightly* easier time.
-[Click here to skip to the main content!](#Table-of-Contents)
+[Click here to skip to the main content!](#Table-of-Contents) The resulting files / scripts can be found in the very last section in their entirety, so you can see how it all fits together.

 **DISCLAIMER**: I am a relative noob when it comes to this stuff.
 I'll explain how I set my mission up, but your results may vary.